Change in Order of Merit (Juniors/Seniors):

 The home club MUST provide a Supervisor for each home match, who is not a member of any participating team on the day.
 (Ref By-Law 17 (b)).

 The use of Substitute Players in Final Series matches must be strictly in accordance with By-Law 15.
-In cases of doubt, contact the Association Secretary or any other member of the Waverley Match Committee for advice and/or decision.
+In cases of doubt, contact a member of the Waverley Match Committee for advice and/or decision.

 All players shall have a personal grading of A, A Reserve, B Special, B, C Special, C, D Special, or D. This grading will be retained from season to season, unless changed by Club selectors or the Tennis Association, and subsequently ratified by the Tennis Association.